gr1dsan/WebsScraper-Aurodas/README.md

 BeautifulSoup - for parsing and extracting data

-pandas - for organizing and exporting results
+Pandas - for organizing and exporting results